Benefits of drinking warm water before bedtime

 All the ladies who suffer from menstrual cramps can drink a cup of warm water as a home remedy.
 The heat from the water calms and soothes the abdominal muscles which help cure cramps as well as spasms.

-Lemon water nutrition facts
+You could drink Lemon water before bedtime, These are the nutrition facts

 Lemons are high in vitamin C, folate, potassium, flavonoids, and compounds which are known as limonins (Limonins are found in lemon juice).